zsquareplusc/python-msp430-tools/doc/README-msp430-jtag.txt

 msp430-jtag
 ===========

-Software to talk to the parallel port and USB JTAG adapters as seen with the FET kits.
+Software to talk to the parallel port and USB JTAG adapters for the MSP430.
-It is released under a free software license, see license.txt for more details.

-(C) 2002-2010 Chris Liechti <cliechti@gmx.net>

 Features
 --------